 The Reason Most People Stay with an Addict

 Most people who make the decision to stay with an addicted partner do it out of fear.
-Even when the relationship itself is as unhealthy as the substance abuse problem, the people who aren’t sure if or when to leave are afraid of bringing about other more serious problems.
+Even when the relationship itself is as unhealthy as the substance misuse problem, the people who aren’t sure if or when to leave are afraid of bringing about other more serious problems.
 If you are rationalizing why leaving your addicted partner is a bad idea, you may be thinking:

 - I’ll be a terrible person if I leave

-- I don’t want him/her to feel abandoned if I leave
+- I don’t want him/her to feel abandoned

-- I’m afraid of what might happen to him/her if I leave
+- I’m afraid of what might happen to him/her

 - I’m worried that no one else will take care of him/her

 - I’m scared he/she might do something drastic or harmful

 Facing the Fear of Leaving

-Fear is not a healthy component of any relationship, regardless of whether or not substance abuse is involved.
-If you’re afraid of leaving your partner for any of the “rationalizations” listed above, or for any other reason, then it’s time to step back and examine the situation more in depth.
+Fear is not a healthy component of any relationship, regardless of whether substance abuse is involved.
+If you’re afraid of leaving an addicted spouse for any of the “rationalizations” listed above, or for any other reason, then it’s time to step back and examine the situation more in depth.

 Making the Decision